ucrcsedept/course-support/module-1/module1.md

 > Authors: Victor Hill and Joshua Candelaria (special thanks to Professor Neftali Watkinson and Professor Kris Miller)

 Welcome to CS010B!
 In this lab, we will be configuring and introducing the basics of Visual Studio Code, an IDE with many useful features from syntax highlighting to intelligent code completion.
-Today, you will learn how to configure VSCode to work with C++, play around with some basic programs, and learn about some of the many useful features that VSCode has.
+In this introductory module, you will learn:

+* How to install and configure VSCode for C++ programming
+* How to install and compile with g++
+* Basic use of VSCode

 ## What is an IDE?